Best Gardening Rake

 • The Midwest rake is an aluminum landscaping rake.

-• The rake has a full wood handle and long, rounded teeth on the rake itself.
+• The rake has a full wooden handle and long, rounded teeth.

 • It has a solid aluminum plug in the head to connect the handle.

-• To maximize head stability, the rake has strong wrap-around bracing and heavy-duty double rib constriction.
+• To maximize head stability, the rake has strong wraparound bracing and a heavy-duty double-rib constriction.

 6